TITLE 6 PRIMARY AND SECONDARY EDUCATION

 charter school, using the department’s graduation

 waiver request form.
-This form shall include: name
+This form shall include: name of superintendent;

 rationale for request.